-The answer: just dig into your Safari settings, where you can view a list of all your previously saved web passwords.
+The answer: just dig into your iOS settings, where you can view a list of all your previously saved web passwords.

 Once you’re there, you can edit or delete saved passwords in Safari, and—if you’re really worried about security—you can even ask Safari to stop bothering you about saving any more web passwords.

-To see your big list of web passwords, tap Settings, Safari, Passwords; you’ll then need to enter your passcode or confirm your identity with Touch ID.
+To see your big list of web passwords, tap Settings, Accounts & Passwords, App & Website Passwords; you’ll then need to enter your passcode or confirm your identity with Touch ID.

 Go ahead and tap any entry to view your saved username or password for a given site; you can also tap the Edit button in the top corner to make any changes.

 Want to delete saved passwords in Safari?
-Go back to the main Passwords screen, tap the Edit button in the top-right corner, select any password entries you’d like to zap, then tap Delete.
+Return to the App & Website Passwords screen, tap the Edit button in the top-right corner, select any password entries you’d like to zap, then tap Delete.
 (Nope, there’s no Delete All button, unfortunately.)

 Want more tips like this?
 Subscribe to our free newsletter!